Tuesday / July 2 / 2019

 First day back!
 Nerves!
 Butterflies!
 Trepidation!
 Just kidding… we were all just excited to be back at Parnall for the start of our third season!

 It was a little bit sticky in the chapel today (summer!), but we soon forgot the discomfort; it was great to see everyone there--the familiar faces and the new ones.
 We wasted no time before jumping into check-in, which a couple of veterans explained to the newcomers.
-Several of our returning members brought us up to speed on their lives, telling us about finishing programs, participating in a talent show, anticipating parole, or seeing the parole board.

 After orientation, we were all ready to play a game!
 We started with “Energy Around,” which is a classic name-game.
 I didn’t participate, since I was working out a way to distribute copies of our books, but it was clear from watching the game that it was a huge success--the best it had ever gone this early in the season, actually.
 And, really, this is a testament to the culture created by our veteran ensemble members.
 “Energy Around” requires a willingness to shed self-consciousness (it looks really silly) and communicate energetically with your whole body, which is hard to do right off the bat in a group of new people.
 But the newbies were swept up in the energy of the group, and given permission to let loose by the palpable trust that exists in that circle.